asu-cis-capstone/lambo/README.md

 ## Installation instructions

 1. Have a web server running a full LAMP stack
-2. Simply drop the contents of the www directory into your web servers root directory
+2. Simply drop the contents of the www directory into your web server's root directory

 ## Project Team